The Early Cricket Library

 More Than a Game – John Major (2007)

-A very fine book, maybe winning best in show award, at least for a general history.
+A very fine book, it takes the story of cricket up to the outbreak of the First World War.
 John Major is of course, a former Prime Minister, one of a rare bred whose reputation grows with time.
 It must be said, he acknowledges considerable help in both researching and writing this book, but his tone of voice still shines through.
-Plenty of material about early cricket.
 If I can find a fault, it is a preoccupation with the Patrons or money-men of the game – but there again, Major is a Tory.

-Nonetheless, if, as they say, you want just one book of cricket history, I think this is your best bet.
-But only just.
+Nonetheless, if, as they say, you want just one book of early cricket history, I think this is your best bet.

 The four large volumes of this masterful work which have been published so far take us to 1790.
 They set out in chronological order every single reference to cricket that can be traced in the Eighteenth Century.
 For example: